lumoslabs/gitlab_migration_test/README.md

 Helpful hooks -
 * useInteractiveCanvas - returns interactive canvas library methods
-* useExpect(intentId, callback) - binds expectation function for `intentId` on component mound and gracefully removes it on unmount, only for *client fullfilment version*
+* useExpect(intentId, callback) - binds expectation function for `intentId` on component mount and gracefully removes it on unmount, only for *client fullfilment version*

 ### State management
 App state is managed by [redux toolkit](https://redux-toolkit.js.org/)